 01 of 07

-You need a crack, hole, or joint in wood filled.
+Wood putty is just what you need to fill a crack, hole, or open joint in a wood project.
 But it's not just about aesthetics; it's also about providing a secure bond.
+Ensuring a good bond involves choosing the right type of putty and applying it properly.

 Note that wood putty isn't your first solution when all you need to do is bond surfaces.
 For that, use mechanical fasteners or wood glue.
-Wood putty is for when you need to visually fill a surface and provide structural stability.Continue to 2 of 7 below.
+Wood putty is for situations where you need to visually fill a surface and provide structural stability.Continue to 2 of 7 below.

 02 of 07

-So, go easy on the amount.Continue to 3 of 7 below.
+So, go easy on the amount of putty that you... use.Continue to 3 of 7 below.

 03 of 07

-You'll need to work quickly, because this type of putty hardens fast.
-By contrast, the water-based putty is creamy and stays wet much longer.
+Petroleum-based putty hardens quickly, so you'll need to work fast.
+By contrast, water-based putty is creamy and stays wet much longer.

-Press the putty into the crack and scrape off excess, making sure not to gouge into the patched area.Continue to 4 of 7 below.
+Press the putty into the crack and scrape off the excess, making sure not to gouge the knife into the patched area.Continue to 4 of 7 below.

 04 of 07